The first step in the criminal court process – a guide

 The most important evidence obtained by law enforcement officers after a contact, is what courts call statements.
 Other terms that mean the same thing include: confessions, admissions.

 When prosecutors charge a person, they will use out of court statements which would otherwise be inadmissible hearsay.
 But an exception to the rule against hearsay allows them to use the accused’s “Admissions.”
-A person does not have to talk to police at all and if a person does talk to police, for example during a traffic stop, they can stop talking to police at any point they choose.
+A person does not have to talk to police at all.
+And if a person does talk to police, they can stop talking at any point they choose.
 This is a fundamental, constitutional right.

 In addition, police must provide a warning to a person arrested or in custody, about their Constitutional rights.
 The most important of these are the rights to silence and to consult a lawyer before answering questions.
 If police violate the requirements of the Miranda decision, the resulting statements can be suppressed from the trial.